 Encounter the remarkable story between Abraham Lincoln and the Black community during the crucible of the Civil War with Jonathan White, associate professor of American Studies at CNU.

-Hear from historian John V. Quarstein when he presents the incredible story of Robert Smalls, an escaped slave who became a Civil War hero.
+Hear from historian John V. Quarstein when he presents the incredible story of Robert Smalls, who was born enslaved but became most known as a recognized political leader of African American rights.

 Celebrate Black History Month with us, and come learn about the indigenous people of the Nile Valley in Africa from Erika Cosme, the Museum’s content and interpretation developer.

-Museum History Educator Lydia Davis Hester will share the story of Harriet Buss who taught formerly enslaved African Americans in Norfolk and other Southern cities after the Civil War.
+Discover the captivating story of Harriet Buss, who taught formerly enslaved African Americans in Norfolk and other Southern cities after the Civil War, from Museum History Educator Lydia Davis Hester.

 The course is taught by experienced lifelong sailors and is designed for crew members of offshore races, long-distance cruisers, and any sailor wanting to improve his/her sailing skills.